d0tTino/docs-/docs/ai-research/energy-efficient-swarm.md

 multi-agent system, where agents are often tasked with specialized reasoning.
-Empirical studies have quantified this degradation starkly: one analysis reported an average quality drop of 12% across multiple benchmarks, with performance on the Grade School Math (GSM8K) benchmark plummeting by 28%.^12 Another recent study on mathematical reasoning found that quantization can degrade accuracy by as much as 69.81% on complex benchmarks like MATH and AIME.^13 An agent that cannot reason is ineffective, regardless of how efficiently it runs.
+Empirical studies have quantified this degradation starkly: one analysis reported an average quality drop of 12% across multiple benchmarks, with performance on the Grade School Math (GSM8K) benchmark plummeting by 28%.[^quant-bench] Another recent study on mathematical reasoning found that quantization can degrade accuracy by as much as 69.81% on complex benchmarks like MATH and AIME.[^math-bench] An agent that cannot reason is ineffective, regardless of how efficiently it runs.
 Recent research has not only identified the cause of this degradation but has also proposed actionable mitigation strategies.
 The Root Cause:
 Activation Outliers: The performance collapse is not due to a uniform loss of information.
 Instead,